nwthomas/boilerplate/README.md

 ## NOTES

 As this is my personal collection of boilerplate, it is (by it's very nature) opinionated.
-Each of us codes in a slightly different way, and everyone has their own preferred method of writing it; while there are many ways to write clean and elegant code, these boilerplate files are the way I currently like to structure mine.
-That does not mean that you're wrong in your approach.
-On the contrary, I hope that you can take what you see here, adapt it to your own style, and then make something completely and incredibly new out of it.
+Each of us codes in a slightly different way, and everyone has their own preferred method; while there are many ways to write clean and elegant code, these boilerplate files are the way I currently liked to structure my code at the time of authorship.
+That does not mean that you're wrong in your approach; in fact, it's highly likely that I've since tweaked my own and just haven't updated this repo yet.
+I hope that you can take what you see here, adapt it to your own style, and then make something completely and incredibly new out of it.

 ## AUTHOR